astrocosmicveda-crypto/astrocosmicvedawebsite/FIREBASE_SETUP.md

 service cloud.firestore {
   match /databases/{database}/documents {
     match /kundli_submissions/{document} {
+      // Allow writes to store submissions
-      // Only allow writes, no reads from client allow write: if true;
+      // Disable reads from client (only allow from admin/backend) allow write: if true;
       allow read: if false; // Only allow reads from admin/backend }
   }
 }
 ```

+**Note:** The app needs `write` permission to store submissions.
+If you get "permission-denied" errors, make sure your rules allow writes.

 ## Step 4: Get Your Firebase Configuration